curvegrid/go-ethereum-wiki/JavaScript-Environment.md

     admin.addPeer(" enode://6f8a80d14311c39f35f516fa664deaaaa13e85b2f7493f37f6144d86991ec012937307647bd3b9a82abe2974e1407241d54947bbb39763a4cac9f77166ad92a0@54.169.166.226:30303")

 * `removePeer(nodeId)`
-disconnects from a peer,  Returns true if success, false there was an error.
+disconnects from a peer,  Returns true if success, false if there was an error.

+* `peers()`
+returns an array of objects representing info on all connected peers

+* `startRpc(portNumber)`
+starts the http server for [json-rpc](https://github.com/ethereum/wiki/wiki/JSON-RPC).
+Returns true if success, false if there was an error.

+* `stopRpc()`
+stops the http server for [json-rpc](https://github.com/ethereum/wiki/wiki/JSON-RPC).
+Returns true if success, false if there was an error.

+* `nodeInfo()`
+returns information on the node

+* `unlock(address, password, 10.0)`
+unlock the account belonging to address

+* `newAccount(path, useEncryption, password)`
+creates a new account and saves the key under `path`.
+If `path` is undefined, then the keys directory (`<datadir>/keys`) is used.
+If `useEncryption` is true, the key is encrypted with `password`.
+If `password` is undefined, it prompts for one.
+Returns the address of the account or undefined if there was an error.

 * `dumpBlock(numberOrHash)`
-returns the raw dump of a block referred to by block number or block hash
+returns the raw dump of a block referred to by block number or block hash or undefined if the block is not found.

 * `import(filename)`
 imports the blockchain from a marshalled binary format.
-Returns true if success, false there was an error.
+Returns true if success, false if there was an error.
 Note that the blockchain is reset (to genesis) before the imported blocks are inserted to the chain.

 * `export(filename)`
 exports the blockchain to the given file in binary format.
+Returns true if success, false if there was an error.

+* `startMining(numberOfMinerThreads)`
+Starts mining on `numberOfMinerThreads` parallel threads.
 Returns true if success, false there was an error.

-* `setMining(true|false)`
+* `stopMining()`
-starts/stops mining returns true if mining, false if not mining.
+Stops all miners.
+Returns true if success, false if there was an error.

 ## Loading modules